foss-for-synopsys-dwc-arc-processors/arc-ABI-manual/arcv3-elf.md

 the case of dynamic TLS allocate TLS offsets for storage of thread local variables.

-### Local Exec

-Local exec is a form of static thread local storage.
-This model is used when static linking as the TLS offsets are resolved during program linking.

-- Compiler flag `-ftls-model=local-exec`
-- Variable attribute: `__thread int i __attribute__((tls_model("local-exec")));`

-### Initial Exec

-Initial exec is is a form of static thread local storage that can be used in shared libraries that use thread local storage.
-TLS relocations are performed at load time. `dlopen` calls to libraries that use thread local storage may fail when using the initial exec thread local storage model as TLS offsets must all be resolved at load time.
-This model uses the GOT to resolve TLS offsets.

-- Compiler flag `-ftls-model=initial-exec`
-- Variable attribute: `__thread int i __attribute__((tls_model("initial-exec")));`

-### Global Dynamic
+### Global Dynamic Model

-ARCv3 local dynamic and global dynamic TLS models generate equivalent object code.
 The Global dynamic thread local storage model is used for PIC Shared libraries and handles the case where more than one library uses thread local variables, and additionally allows libraries to be loaded and unloaded at runtime using `dlopen`.
 In the global